tykiww/tykiww.github.io/_posts/2017-05-05-phylogenetic-trees.md

     text <- paste(text,";", sep=" ")
     return(text)
  ```

-Aaand finally, this is the best part.
-Combining the functions and plotting the tree.
-Turns out, the ape package only uses the `read.tree()` function inside.
-All this setup for one measly function.
+Finally, we are combining the functions and plotting the tree.
+Using the `read.tree()` function.

 ```r
   # PLOT TREE FUNCTION BELOW